vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 HP has the T630 or T620 which are often mentioned as good hardware.
 Dell has also Thin clients: the Wyse 5060 or 7020.

-They used in offices and now widely available on second hand sites like Ebay.
+They were used in offices and are now widely available on second-hand sites like eBay.
 Even with HA already installed on it.

 ### NAS